 Let’s start by giving you tips on how to win Fortnite with the players who like to run in guns blazing.
 If you are an aggressive type, it isn’t impossible to win, but it is a little harder to accomplish, at least at first.

-The biggest problem with playing aggressively is that it’s easy to lose sight of what’s around you while focusing on your singular objective of looting and killing as many enemies as possible.
+The biggest problem with playing aggressively is that it’s easy to lose sight of what’s around you while focusing on your singular objective of looting and eliminating as many enemies as possible.
 While you sprint around the map, we recommend hopping every few seconds to keep those pesky snipers on their toes.
 Make sure to get yourself some solid headphones with good surround sound support.
 You will want to hear every effect from footsteps to bullets and know which direction they are coming from.

 Speaking of direction, you always be aware of the storm’s position.
 It’s easy to get swept up by the storm if you aren’t paying attention.
 In terms of your route, there are pros and cons to staying in the center of the circle versus sticking to the outskirts.